Creative Writing For Beginners

 Entry requirements: None apart from an interest in developing creative writing skills and a very good command of the English language.

 Please note: This course is for students aged 18 and older

 Joanna Pocock graduated with distinction from the Masters in Creative Writing at Bath Spa University.
-Her short story collection "Blue Suburban Skies" won the Peters, Fraser & Dunlop award for the best manuscript to come out of a Masters degree in the UK.
-Her short stories have won prizes and been anthologised in 'Love on the Road' (Malinki Press) and 'Good Reads' (Hearst Publishing).
-Her non-fiction has appeared in a variety of publications in the US and the UK, such as The Nation, The Los Angeles Times, The Sunday Independent, Good Housekeeping, Orion Magazine, Dark Mountain, Distinctly Montana, Mslexia, Litro, The Tahoma Literary Review and 3:AM, among others.
-She has been teaching creative writing at Central Saint Martins for over fifteen years and has taught Genre Fiction at Bath Spa University and Life Writing at Roehampton University, where some of her students have gone on to win substantial international awards.
-In 2017 she was shortlisted for the Barry Lopez Narrative Non-Fiction Award and in 2018 she won the Fitzcarraldo Editions Essay Prize.
-Her book-length essay ‘Surrender’ is scheduled to be published in 2019 by Fitzcarraldo.
-She has lived in Canada, the US and the UK and brings a global perspective to her writing and teaching.
+Her writing has appeared in a variety of publications in the US and the UK, such as The Nation, The Los Angeles Times, Orion Magazine, Dark Mountain, The Times Literary Supplement, the New Statesman, Dazed & Confused, and 3:AM, among others.
+She has taught Genre Fiction at Bath Spa University and Life Writing at the University of Roehampton, where some of her students have gone on to win substantial literary awards.
+In 2018 she won the Fitzcarraldo Editions Essay Prize.
+Her book-length essay ‘Surrender’ was published in May 2019 by Fitzcarraldo Editions.
+House of Anansi published 'Surrender' in Canada in 2019 and it will be appearing in the US in April 2020.
+'Surrender' is currently being translated into French, Spanish and Italian and has been included on University syllabuses.
+Joanna has lived in Canada, the United States and Britain and brings a global perspective to her writing and teaching.

 Please bring with you to the first lesson: